XenyxNZ/Arma-3-Performance-Guide/Guide.md

 * Memory allocator (64-bit)
 	* Enables the ability to switch between different memory allocators. mimalloc is *highly* recommended for this, otherwise disable unless experimenting with the already provided memory allocators.
 * Enabled Large-page Support
 	* Recommended to enable for additional performance.
 This is an alternative memory management technique that uses larger memory blocks than the default (4KB) page size.
+	<sub>mimalloc will always attempt to use Large Pages regardless of the state of this parameter.</sub>

 # Memory Allocators
 Memory allocators are application components that manage how it allocates and deallocates its data in RAM.